 The U.S. Fish and Wildlife Service (USFWS) and the National Marine Fisheries Service (NMFS) administer the federal Endangered Species Act (ESA).
 Enacted in 1973, the ESA provides for the conservation of threatened and endangered species and their ecosystems.
 Section 9 of the ESA prohibits the take of any fish or wildlife species listed under the ESA as endangered and most species listed as threatened.
 Take, as defined by the ESA, means "to harass, harm, pursue, hunt, shoot, wound, kill, trap, capture, or collect, or to attempt to engage in any such conduct."
 Harm is defined as "any act that kills or injures the species, including significant habitat modification."
-For threatened and endangered plant species, Section 9 prohibits the "removal or reduction to possession" of any listed plant species "under federal jurisdiction" (i.e., on federal land).
+For threatened and endangered plant species "under federal jurisdiction" (i.e., on federal land).
 The ESA includes mechanisms that provide exceptions to the Section 9 take prohibitions.
 These are addressed in the ESA under Section 7 and 10(a).